mvhirsch/api-docs/03-tables/03-rows.md

 currentPage | Number of the requested page based on perPage.
 (0 = First `perPage` rows, 1 = Second `perPage` rows, and so on) sort        | Column used to sort the result sort_order  | Order to be sorted.
-(ASC=Ascending or DESC=Descending). active      | List of status values to be included.
-Separated by commas. `active: 1,2`
+(ASC=Ascending or DESC=Descending). status      | List of status values to be included.
+Separated by commas. `status: 1,2`

 ### Response